Family Consumer Specialists (FCS)

 - The assurance that professional CFPP services to children and families be provided by competent, credentialed individuals.

 - The provision of a respected and recognized credential of professional competency in CFPP services in the fields of mental health, rehabilitation or substance abuse, education, child welfare and juvenile justice.

 - The provision of a structure and protocol for maintaining and updating appropriate professional credentialing standards

-Application, Model, and CFPP Study Guide are available on the Illinois Certification Board website link:
+Application, Model, and CFPP Study Guide are available at Illinois Certification Board :

 The Parent Empowerment Calls are educational calls offered to all parents in Illinois who have a child with an emotional and/or behavioral concern.
 They focus on giving parents information they need to advocate for and support their children.